Newborn Baby care tips for First Time Parents

 3. Immunize your baby

 Prevention is better than cure.
-Though some parents are afraid to immunize their babies, it is important to know that vaccines do more good than harm to your baby.
+Though some new parents are afraid to immunize their babies, it is important to know that vaccines do more good than harm to your baby.
 It promotes health and prevents the baby against common and viral diseases such as polio, hepatitis, measles, autism and so forth.
 Be sure that when you bring your baby for immunization, he or she does not have any coughs or colds or relatively just got better from the fever.
 It is advisable to bring your baby with no sort of sickness he or she is carrying.
 Concerned parents should not miss any immunization process.
 You will be given a card and make sure every vaccine checked.
 Babies should be given attention and importance when they immunized against common diseases.